Asset Intelligence and Management

 Facility maintenance is a process that ensures facilities and their assets are kept in optimal condition.
 The primary objective of facility maintenance is to reduce unscheduled downtime of assets within a facility.
 This maintenance comprises both preventive and corrective measures that help facilities function optimally.

 Preventive maintenance focuses on preventing equipment failure whereas corrective or reactive maintenance revolves around addressing and resolving problems once they occur.
+By following proper maintenance planning steps and adopting maintenance strategies, you can run the operations of your facilities smoothly.

 In today’s modern maintenance operations, organizations can implement facility maintenance software to ensure their facilities and assets perform optimally.